neumino/neumino.github.io/movies.md

-### Underworld: Blood Wars
+### Rogue One: A Star Wars Story
-*Released on 2016-12-01, vote average 4.2*
+*Released on 2016-12-14, vote average 7.4*

-Underworld: Blood Wars follows Vampire death dealer, Selene, as she fends off brutal attacks from both the Lycan clan and the Vampire faction that betrayed her.
-With her only allies, David and his father Thomas, she must stop the eternal war between Lycans and Vampires, even if it means she has to make the ultimate sacrifice.
+A rogue band of resistance fighters unite for a mission to steal the Death Star plans and bring a new hope to the galaxy.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/FtbM_W9iNjg?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/frdj1zb9sMY?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>